cwickham/BerkeleyEarthR/README.md

 Let's read in the temperature records.

     source("data-temps.r")
 This may take awhile to complete the first time you run it.
-It populates the binaries folder with a binary file-backing for the data so that subsequent R sessions can attach the data instantly.
+It populates the binaries folder with a binary file-backing for the data (`tavg.bin`, ~ 800Mb) so that subsequent R sessions can attach the data instantly.

     head(temps)
     nrow(temps)